bachnguyen0175/L-CoGNN/PAPER_TEMPLATE.md

 ## Abstract

 This paper presents a novel hierarchical knowledge distillation framework for heterogeneous graph neural networks.
-We propose a dual-teacher distillation architecture where a main teacher model and an augmentation expert collaboratively guide a compressed student model.
+We propose a three-stage progressive distillation pipeline where knowledge flows from teacher to augmentation expert to student.
+In the final stage, the student learns from both teachers simultaneously (dual-teacher learning), where a main teacher model and an augmentation expert collaboratively guide the compressed student model.
 The augmentation expert, trained on augmented heterogeneous graphs, provides robust representations that enhance the student's ability to capture complex graph structures.
-Our approach achieves 50% parameter reduction while maintaining over 95% performance retention across multiple downstream tasks including node classification, link prediction, and node clustering.
+Our approach achieves 50% parameter reduction while maintaining over 95% performance retention across multiple downstream tasks including node classification and link prediction.
 Extensive experiments on four benchmark datasets (ACM, DBLP, AMiner, Freebase) demonstrate the effectiveness of our method.

 **Keywords**: Knowledge Distillation, Heterogeneous Graphs, Graph Neural Networks, Model Compression, Dual-Teacher Learning